-There is NOTHING in the SAT that relies on junior year academics.
-The SAT Math, Reading and Writing covers skills presented in the sophomore year and earlier.
-Students waiting for an extra year of academics to feel “ready” for the SAT get an incremental bit of vocabulary – that’s all*.
+There is little in the SAT that relies on junior year academics.
+The SAT Verbal covers skills presented in the sophomore year and earlier.
+Most SAT math does as well.
+Schools not covering all SAT Math by the sophomore year are not guaranteed to cover the rest in the junior year either.
 Meanwhile, students taking pre-calculus or calculus are actually REMOVING themselves from the core SAT math: Algebra I and low-level geometry.

 The result of early prep and early testing is:

-For ACT, which includes some trigonometry and higher level math functions often covered in junior year, early is STILL sensible if the family is willing to have a tutor give those higher level math skills in the summer.
+For students whose math classes in school have yet to cover all the ACT and SAT basics, early prep is still sensible for families willing to have a tutor give those higher level math skills in the summer.

 Unless a student’s prep takes away from good academics or good extra-curricular activities, there is NO downside to a well-prepped student testing early.
-(To avoid prep greatly conflicting with academics, we at Ivy Bound encourage 2 – 4 weeks of summer SAT or ACT prep and then a light fall ramp-up.)
+To avoid prep greatly conflicting with academics, we at Ivy Bound encourage 2 – 4 weeks of early summer SAT or ACT prep and then a late summer ramp-up to an SAT in August or an ACT in September.
 The up-sides to posting a good score early are:

-The student who takes a fall test Junior year and doesn’t do well still has three advantages for the next test:
+The student who tests early in the Junior year and doesn’t do well still has three advantages for the next test:

 - Even a student whose abilities have not improved from one test day to another may still see a better score owing to the vagaries of the test.

-Our students have always had the chance to take frequent practice tests (Ivy Bound pays for all our students to make maximum use of College Board’s released tests).
-The students who start with us before junior year will be taking a REAL test in the fall.
+Our students are offered frequent group practice tests Students who start with us before junior year will be taking their first REAL test by November.
 Few high school counselors push for fall SATs, but they should.